anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Gratitude is not only the greatest of virtues, but the parent of all the others.
+Quote: Friendship is certainly the finest balm for the pangs of disappointed love.

-By: Cicero
+By: Jane Austen